klee/klee.github.io/build-script.md

 # Building KLEE and its Dependencies

-KLEE is a symbolic execution framework that can be built with a multitude of different components (compiler infrastructure: LLVM 3.8 - ..., solvers: STP, Z3, MetaSMT) and run on a variety of systems (e.g. Ubuntu XX, Mac OS X, FreeBSD).
+KLEE is a symbolic execution framework that can be built with a multitude of different components (compiler infrastructure: LLVM 3.8 - ..., solvers: STP, Z3, MetaSMT) and run on a variety of systems (e.g. Linux (Ubuntu), Mac OS X, FreeBSD).

 Managing and building the different combinations of dependencies can be tedious.
-Moreover, not all the different requested version of each dependency is available for every system.
+Moreover, not all the different requested versions of each dependency are available for every system.
 To simplify this process, we provide a build script `scripts/build/build.sh` that allows you to manage those tasks automatically.

 ## Users